'I've lost the city I used to shoot'

 Video

-Lui Hock Seng, an 81-year-old photographer, is nostalgic for the long-vanished Singapore he used to capture.
+Lui Hock Seng, an 81-year-old photographer, captured a long-vanished Singapore in his pictures.

 -